mcai/gem5_utils/README.md

 ### Prerequisites
 Below is the packages required to install on Ubuntu Linux 15.10.
 Other environments could be configured in a similar way.

-`sudo apt-get install python3-pip`
+`sudo apt-get install python3-pip liblapack-dev libblas-dev gfortran`

 `pip3 install objectpath pyparsing pytz`

 ### Usage
 `gem5_utils.py` is the only Python3 script where gem5_utils resides.

-See `test_gem5_utils.py` for example usage.
+See `test_gem5_utils.py` and the `test_data` folder for example usage.
 You can setup parameters accordingly, then run `./test_gem5_utils.sh` in the command line.

 ### Contact the Author
 Please reports any bugs and problems of gem5_utils to min.cai.china@bjut.edu.cn.